suyashg89/aws-eks-karpenter-boilerplate/README.md

 ## Karpenter Specifics

-The necessary IaC files for Karpenter service are as below:-
+The necessary IAC files for Karpenter service are as below:-

 - `<ENV>.yml` var file where `<ENV>` is your chosen environment name, for example in this repository, we have `sandbox.yml`.
 It holds the karpenter related variables as below which can be updated as per requirement:-